Twenty-First Century Books 2015

-After the 1986 Chernobyl nuclear explosion in Ukraine, scientists believed radiation had created a vast and barren wasteland in which life could never resurface.
+After the 1986 Chernobyl Nuclear Power Plant disaster in Ukraine, scientists believed the radiation released by the core’s explosion had created a vast and barren wasteland in which life could never resurface.
 But the Dead Zone, as the contaminated area is known, doesn’t look dead at all.
-In fact, wildlife seems to be thriving there.
-The Zone is home to beetles, swallows, catfish, mice, voles, otters, beavers, wild boar, foxes, lynx, deer, moose—even brown bears and wolves.
-Yet the animals in the Zone are not quite what you’d expect.
-Every single one of them is radioactive.
+In fact, everything from beetles to bears and wolves seems to be thriving there.
+Yet the animals in the Zone are not quite what you’d expect: every single one is radioactive.
+In Chernobyl’s Wild Kingdom, you’ll meet the some of the scientists investigating the Zone’s animal inhabitants and learn about their research–and the debates that surround some of the findings–in one of the most eerie and dangerous places on Earth.